Important Motorcycle Safety Tips When Riding This Summer

 Heading out without the correct gear is asking for trouble.
 Always use good quality leathers, jackets, boots, and most importantly, a good helmet.
 If your helmet is open face, then use good riding glasses or goggles.

 No matter how warm the conditions are, riding out with a pair of shorts, sandals and a t-shirt won’t help protect you against road rash, in the event of a fall.
+Wearing quality men’s leather pants may protect you from minor injury if you fall.
 Should you happen to fall and need some legal advice, click for more.

 Know Your Limits